 He has been given further musical inspiration and stimuli in various master classes, including those of Claus Kanngießer, Wolfgang Boettcher, Jens Peter Maintz, Wolfgang Emanuel Schmidt, Frans Helmerson, Leonid Gorokhov, Alexander Rudin and Antonio Meneses.

-Carlo Lay holds a scholarship of the Deutsche Stiftung Musikleben and the International Music Academy in Liechtenstein.
-In November 2018 he was accepted into the scholarship program of Yehudi Menuhin Live Music Now Hannover e.V. and since February 2019 he receives a scholarship of Cusanuswerk.
+Carlo Lay holds a scholarship of the Deutsche Stiftung Musikleben and the International Music Academy in Liechtenstein and participates there in the activities of the Academy.
+In November 2018 he was accepted into the scholarship program of Yehudi Menuhin Live Music Now Hannover e.V.

 He plays an 18th century Italian cello provided by the ANDARTA Foundation.